Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland Fallout 4 SFW.md

 Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.

-Set the installation location to a folder on the root of a drive, something like C:\WoD.
+Set the installation location to a folder on the root of a drive, something like C:\Sandland.
 Do not install it to one of the protected folders as mentioned earlier.
-The download location will have likely been filled in for you too - ensure it matches the directory you set for the installation location, or if you have multiple Skyrim Special Edition modlists installed, use a common download folder - this will stop you from having to redownload common mods across multiple modlists.
+The download location will have likely been filled in for you too - ensure it matches the directory you set for the installation location, or if you have multiple Fallout 4 modlists installed, use a common download folder - this will stop you from having to redownload common mods across multiple modlists.

 Once you have everything set in Wabbajack, hit GO and let it do its thing.
 It might take a while as there is a fair bit to download and the speed of this will depend on your internet performance as well as your CPU in the later stages for hashing and unpacking the downloads.